Six Steps to Successful Business Planning

 Begin by looking at your business as a whole.
 Think about where you are now and where you’d like to be in 3-5 years.
 Ask yourself what your key objectives and goals are for your life and for your business – they could be creating a better work-life balance, moving from a home office into a business premises or even taking on new staff.

 Once you know where you want to be then break down the goals into smaller achievable steps, these could be weekly, monthly, quarterly or yearly.
 Most of us have heard of the SMART acronym for goal setting.
 I know you’re already smart because you’re reading this article but your goals should be B-SMART too!
 This stands for:

 Business gurus have long found that if you focus on the five SMART aspects then you’ll be much more likely to reach your goals.
-And I was thinking over a cup of tea earlier this year, that while doing those bits is good, the reason why people usually fail is that they don’t acknowledge WHY they are setting these goals.
+And I was thinking over a cup of tea a few years back, that while doing those bits is good, the reason why people usually fail is that they don’t acknowledge WHY they are setting these goals.
 What will it actually achieve for your business, and why do you want that?
 Don’t set goals because you think those are the ones you should have, make them attractive.

 I find that highlighting the benefits of my goals keep me more on track, for example:

-Have x amount of income per quarter = this allows me to book lovely holidays for my family.
+Have x amount of income per quarter = this allows me to book holidays for my family.

 See how thinking of the benefits makes this goal more attractive!